Storage and Handling of Hazardous Materials

 Many labs are using fluorescent bulbs for plant growth experiments.
 Please keep the following in mind:

-NO FLUORESCENT BULBS ARE TO GO IN THE TRASH OR IN THE BROKEN GLASS CONTAINERS.
-The University is PROHIBITED by their contract with Waste Management from putting fluorescent bulbs in their waste stream.
+No fluorescent bulbs are to go in the trash or in the broken glass containters.
+The University is prohibited by their contract with Waste Management from putting fluorescent bulbs in their waste stream.

-6.2 Disposal of laboratory chemical wastes—a brief summary from OSHS
+6.2 Disposal of laboratory chemical wastes—a brief summary from EHS

 - most lab chemicals